flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalistic-productivity-app-changed-my-life.md

 ### 4.1. iOS App for iPhone and iPad

 Of course.
-This is one of the most requested "features".
+This is one of the most frequent requests from beta testers.
 You'll be able to switch devices and use Flowlist on the go, while your data will stay in sync.

 ### 4.2.
 System-Wide Key Command

-This will allow you to quickly capture thoughts, even while you're using other apps.
+This will allow you to capture thoughts when you're not even interacting with Flowlist.
 Neither will you forget anything nor will you be distracted.
-Whenever you have an idea, you press a keyboard short cut, type in a note and then move on with whatever you were doing.
+Whenever you have an idea, you press a keyboard short cut, type in a note and then move on with whatever else you were doing.

 ### 4.3.
 Dark Mode

 You'll be able to switch to a <a href="https://developer.apple.com/design/human-interface-guidelines/macos/visual-design/dark-mode/" target="_blank">cool looking dark user interface</a> for increased sleep quality, decreased stress on your eyes, working at night and just feeling like pro.
-This will also let your content stand out more, be it text, colors or potential item attachements.
+This will also let content stand out more, be it text, colors or potential item attachements.

 MacOS Mojave (10.14) will introduce dark mode as a system-wide feature.
-Flowlist will not require macOS 10.14 for dark mode but will play along perfectly with the way apps are supposed to integrate dark mode with Mojave.
+Flowlist will not require macOS 10.14 for dark mode, but it will play along perfectly with the way apps are supposed to integrate dark mode with Mojave.

 ### 4.4.
 Creative Writing

-Each item will have a long form description text.
+Items will be able to hold some sort of long form text.
 This seemingly minor addition will really turn Flowlist into a creative writing tool.
 Organizing thoughts will, at the same time, structure and grow a potential text.

-You'll be able to print and export any item as plain text, LaTeX, Markdown or HTML, with autogenerated headers, subheaders and so forth.
+To go along with that, you'll be able to print and export any item as plain text, LaTeX, Markdown and HTML, with autogenerated headers, subheaders and so on.

 ### 4.5.
 Due Dates, Colors, Tags, Keyword Search ...

 Flowlist will have independent filters that let you customize what items you see.
-You'll be able to filter by custom tags, colors, search keywords, due dates (with calender view) and item states (with addional state "trashed").
-For example you'll be able to setup a filter that shows all appointments and open tasks of today.
+You'll be able to filter by custom tags, colors, search keywords, due dates (with calender view) and item states (with addional state *trashed*).
+For example, you'll be able to setup a filter that shows all appointments and open tasks of today.

 ## 5. How You Can Experience Flowlist